ADGEfficiency/energy-py/readme.md

 energy_py is currently focused on a high quality impelementation of DQN and implementations of naive and heuristic agents for comparison.

-DQN was chosen because
+DQN was chosen because it is
-- relatively stable algorithm
+- established algorithm,
+- many examples of DQN implementations,
 - highly extensible (DDQN, prioritized experience replay, dueling, n-step returns - see [Rainbow](https://arxiv.org/pdf/1710.02298.pdf) for a summary
 - most energy environments have low dimensional action spaces (making discretization tractable).
 Discretization still means a loss of action space shape, but the action space dimensionality is reasonable.